unixlira/CRUD-PHP-DAO/README.md

 # CRUD-DAO-PHP

-Create simple crud for test for enterprise Revict, project passed whith thwo days for delivery, It's Simple but it's works!
+Create simple crud in pure php for test for enterprise Revict, project passed whith thwo days for delivery, It's Simple but it's works!
 Tank's.